MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-support-swarming.md

 ### Add experts

-If your organization is already using bookable resources in resource scheduling or omnichannel, you can reuse the resources to define your swarm fules.
+If your organization is already using bookable resources in resource scheduling or omnichannel, you can reuse the resources to define your swarm rules.

 If you haven't already configured experts, then perform the following steps.